GeraldRyan/htmlcssjsObjectTemplates/Notes.md

 4. mousedown + mousemove + mouseup combo for drawing or dragging
 5. Position: Relative of Parent (does not move element unless you specify top|bottom|left|right-- but adds a new formatting context)
 <!-- 5. position:relative top:50px left:50px anchor a button inside another component -->
+6. Trick to centering things
+ - make a parent element with it's own block formatting context by giving it position: relative (does not move it) -- give its child that you want to position in the center a position absolute, and give it 50%
+  --- give it negative margin equal to half of its pixel width or height, whichever you need to adjust.

 ### Learning Stack
 -Media Queries